 Unspent is a suite of portfolio tools to help invest in the cryptocurrency industry.
-Unspent is focused on empowering investors through simple yet meaningful tools and information that enable quality analysis of one’s portfolio and the surrounding markets.
+Unspent is focused on empowering investors through simple yet powerful tools and information that enable quality analysis of one’s portfolio and the surrounding markets.
 This same focus on simplicity implies minimizing work by automating as much as possibe, including keeping portfolios up to date by connecting to exchanges and wallets that investors use.

 The name Unspent is meant to evoke money that was invested rather than spent.